Northumberlandia: Development

 the sculpture was built on the Blagdon Estate, owned by Matt Ridley, a journalist, businessman and author of The Red Queen: Sex and the Evolution of Human Nature.

 The £2.5 million cost was borne by the Blagdon Estate and the Banks Group, who carried out the construction work.
 The construction is part of the development of an adjacent open-cast coal mine at Shotton.
 For this project, it was decided to use part of the excavated material to make a land sculpture rather than return it all to the surface mine, as is normally done at the end of such operations.

+Condition

+In April 2023, Northumberland Wildlife Trust reported that the work was suffering excessive wear, due to visitors failing to stay on the designated paths.
+Extra signage is planned to discourage this, as well as repairs which, the Trust said, "will take years to complete".